 Did the cops or anything ever catch you when you were driving the moped wasted?

-Stacey, actress: Well, apparently I may have stolen her engagement ring.
-I used to wear it in bed when I was a kid and then I'd fall asleep.
-Because I was living in Johannesburg, South Africa, I thought we’d get burglarised quite a lot.
+Stacey, actress: Well, apparently, I may have stolen her engagement ring.
+I used to wear it in bed when I was a kid, and then I would fall asleep.
+Because I was living in Johannesburg, South Africa, I thought we’d get burglarized quite a lot.
 So I took it off my finger and put it under my carpet under the bed.

-It wasn’t until I got married that my mum said, “I’d like to give you my engagement ring, but it isn’t the original engagement ring.”
+It wasn’t until I got married that my mom said, “I’d like to give you my engagement ring, but it isn’t the original engagement ring.”
 So I said, “What happened to that?”
-She went, “I think someone stole it or it went missing.”
-And all of a sudden I had the realisation.
+She went, “I think someone stole it but it went missing.”
+And all of a sudden I had the realization.

 Well, I used to wear it in bed just to play with it.
-But I thought that, in case the robbers came in, I better hide it under the carpet.
+But I thought that in case the robbers come in I better hide it under the carpet.